OJO-Ahmed/tictactoe/README.md

 python script for tictactoe game,  play with an opponent and have fun

 ## How to Play
+run the python script on your terminal
+`python tictactoe.py`

-each players make there moves by indicating where you want to move to, by typing any of the command top-L, top-M, top-R, mid-L, mid-M, mid-R, low-L, low-M, low-R
+each players make their moves by indicating where you want to move to, by typing any of the command top-L, top-M, top-R, mid-L, mid-M, mid-R, low-L, low-M, low-R